lazzard/php-ftp-client/docs/FtpConnectionInterface.md

 ## FtpConnectionInterface

-`FtpConnectionInterface` provides an easy way to manipulate an FTP connection instance, however you can use this too types of connections :
+`FtpConnectionInterface` provides an easy way to manipulate an FTP connection instance.

+You can use the following classes that implement the interface.

  * `FtpConnection`    : Regular FTP connection (Not secure).
  * `FtpSSLConnection` : FTP over TLS/SSL connection (Secure).